 The fixed-query pattern in Q-Former and Perceiver Resampler designs cross-attends to a potentially large sequence of visual features.
 It converts variable-length visual input into a configured fixed-size token budget, whose retained evidence still needs task-specific evaluation.

-So far we've focused on vision, but the same encoder-projector-LLM pattern applies to audio.
-Audio processing requires translating continuous sound waves into dense time-frequency features or learned embeddings that can be projected into the same token space as text.
-While the core architecture follows the same encoder-projector-LLM pattern, audio introduces unique challenges regarding time resolution and frequency representation.
+So far we've focused on vision, but the same encoder-connector-LLM pattern applies to audio.
+Audio processing requires translating continuous sound waves into dense time-frequency features or learned embeddings.
+While the core architecture follows the same pattern, audio introduces unique challenges around time resolution and frequency representation.

 Speech-heavy pipelines often start from log-Mel spectrograms, which is the path Whisper uses[10].
 Other audio encoders learn a waveform frontend directly instead of hand-specifying a spectrogram.
-For warehouse alarms, conveyor sounds, delivery-door audio, or other non-speech signals, contrastive models like CLAP (Contrastive Language-Audio Pretraining)[11] are more appropriate.
+For data-center alarms, fan noise, relay clicks, or other non-speech signals, contrastive models like CLAP (Contrastive Language-Audio Pretraining)[11] are more appropriate.

-Once the audio is encoded into feature vectors, an audio projection layer maps these continuous representations into the LLM's token embedding space.
-Because audio can be lengthy, temporal compression (such as strided convolutions or pooling layers) is frequently applied within the projector to reduce the sequence length before the tokens are interleaved with text:
+Once audio is encoded into feature vectors, a connector can map those representations into prefix-token space or expose them as separate memory for cross-attention.
+Because audio can be lengthy, temporal compression (such as strided convolutions or pooling layers) can reduce sequence length before downstream fusion:

 1def compressed_steps(duration_s: int, frontend_hz: int, stride: int) -> int: